 A background story: Decline of diversity among domestic species

-The number of domestic animals have increased tremendously.
-The genetic diversity within breeds, however decreased during the last two centuries.
+The number of domestic animals have increased tremendously during the last two centuries.
+The genetic diversity within breeds, however decreased in the last few decades.
 How come that diversity within domestic species declines?
 Three factors are involved:

 At least one domestic animal breed has become extinct each month over the past seven years, and around 20% of the breeds of the primary domestic animal species (cattle, goats, pigs, horses and poultry) are at risk of extinction.